prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

   - **2023 (Migration):** Moved from offline lab systems to GitHub; organized scripts into instrument modules (Keithley/Lake Shore).
   - **2022 (Origins):** Started in an air-gapped lab with `pyvisa` scripts replacing manual logging.
-      - *Concept:* Proposed by Dr. Sudip Mukherjee to automate characterization workflows.
+      - *Concept:* Proposed by Dr. Sudip Mukherjee to automate characterisation workflows.
       - *Prototypes:* Built alongside hardware upgrades and cryogenic probe work at UGC-DAE CSR.

 > **Background:** For a detailed chronological log, see [`CHANGELOG.md`](CHANGELOG.md).